Grimzentide/iRacing-Arduino-Pit-Board/README.md

 * weather and session information
 * information on when your last stop was

 **Note:** The calculations for required fuel automatically includes an extra half of a lap to ensure you can cross the finish line.
+The half lap fuel addition is calculated using half of the current 5 lap average fuel burn rate and is automatically included in the required fuel figure.

 Concept:
 <img src="http://i.imgur.com/MtPBUsV.png">